salu133445/flows/docs/source.md

 # Variational Autoencoders (VAEs)

-.footer[Diederik P Kingma and Max Welling, "Auto-Encoding Variational Bayes," _ICLR_, 2014.]
+.footer[Diederik P. Kingma and Max Welling, "Auto-Encoding Variational Bayes," _ICLR_, 2014.]

 We sample a $z$ from a prior distribution `$p_\theta(z)$`.
 Then $x$ is generated from a conditional distribution `$p_\theta(x \mid z)$`.